On vanishing of Kronecker coefficients: Introduction

-To prove Theorem~\ref{tkron1}, we have to get rid of the $P \not = NP$ assumption and replace the superpolynomial bound by $\Omega(2^{m^a})$ bound for some $a>0$.
-This is done by showing (cf.~Theorem~\ref{tkron1crux}) that there is an injective polynomial-time Karp reduction from the 3-DIMENSIONAL MATCHING problem \cite{johnson} to the problem of deciding positivity of Kronecker coefficients, with the partition triples satisfying the constraints (1)-(5) in Theorem~\ref{tkron1}.
-Hence, the $\Omega(2^{m^a})$ bound in Theorem~\ref{tkron1} follows from a similar lower bound on the number of instances of the 3-DIMENSIONAL MATCHING problem with ``NO'' answer.
-This proof automatically shows that $\Omega(2^{m^a})$ partition triples satisfying the constraints in Theorem~\ref{tkron1} can be constructed explicitly.
-This follows by fixing a suitable set of $2^{N^b}$ instances, for some constant $b>0$, of the 3-DIMENSIONAL MATCHING problem of bitlength $\le N$ with ``NO'' answer, and mapping them injectively, via a sequence of polynomial time Karp reductions, to $\Omega(2^{m^a})$ such partition triples.
+To prove \ref{tkron1}, we have to discard of the assumption that P=NP and replace the superpolynomial bound by $\Omega(2^{m^a})$ bound for some $a>0$.
+This is done in \ref{tkron1crux} by exhibiting a polynomial-time one-one reduction from the \ThreeDMatching problem \citep{johnson} to the problem of deciding positivity of Kronecker coefficients, with the partition triples satisfying the constraints~\ref{tkron1:1}--\short\ref{tkron1:5}, where a {\em polynomial-time one-one reduction} means an injective polynomial-time many-one reduction.
+Hence, the $\Omega(2^{m^a})$ bound in \ref{tkron1} follows from a similar lower bound on the number of instances of the \ThreeDMatching problem with a ``NO'' answer.
+The proof automatically shows that $\Omega(2^{m^a})$ partition triples satisfying the constraints in \ref{tkron1} can be constructed explicitly.
+This follows by fixing a suitable set of $2^{N^b}$ instances, for some constant $b>0$, of the \ThreeDMatching problem of bitlength $\le N$ with ``NO'' answer, and mapping them injectively, via a sequence of polynomial time one-one reductions, to $\Omega(2^{m^a})$ such partition triples.

-Theorem~\ref{tkron11} is proved by extending the proof of Theorem~\ref{tkron1} using an additional result here (Lemma~\ref{lsparse}), which extends the hardness vs. non-sparseness result in \cite{fortune}, and the result in \cite{BCMW}, which shows that the membership problem for the Kronecker cone is in $\mbox{NP} \cap \mbox{coNP}$.
+\ref{tkron11} is proved by extending the proof of \ref{tkron1} using an auxiliary result, \ref{lsparse}, which extends the hardness vs.~non-sparseness result in \cite{fortune}, together with the result in~\cite{BCMW} which asserts that the membership problem for the Kronecker cone is in $\mbox{NP} \cap \mbox{coNP}$.